 LGBT in Indy Today

-The 2015 Pride Festival takes place Friday, June 5-Saturday, June 13, 2015, with the parade beginning at ten o’clock in the morning on June 13.
-To page through back issues of Indianapolis’s first LGBT newspapers and explore other memorabilia from the early LGBT scene, visit the Chris Gonzalez Library and Archives at 429 East Vermont Street on weekends between noon and six.
+The 2017 Pride Festival takes place Friday, June 2-Saturday, June 10, with the parade held on June 10.
+To page through back issues of Indianapolis’s first LGBT newspapers and explore other memorabilia from the early LGBT scene, visit the Indiana Historical Society.
 The LGBT community continues to work with its straight allies for rights and recognition in Indiana.